Mona Lisa Smile Diamond Necklace - Cross Jewelers

 There Are 11 Diamonds

-In The Mona Lisa Smiles Necklace
+in The Mona Lisa Smile Necklace

 The Number 11 Holds Special Significance in Numerology